-2016 Opportunities
+2017 Opportunities

-The Review Team examines cases of domestic homicide and the lives of those involved, looking for points where a change in the practice of various agencies or individuals might have changed the outcome of the case.
+The Review Team examines cases of domestic homicide and the lives of those involved, looking for points of contact between various agencies or individuals, the person killed, and the person who committed the homicide.
 Review Team members examine the case chronologies and make observations about elements of the case.
-Sometimes the observations assist in identifying the context of the crime, other times they illuminate a clear missed opportunity to avoid the homicide.
+Sometimes the observations assist in identifying the context of the crime, other times they illuminate a potential missed opportunity to avoid the homicide.
 From these observations, the Team identifies Opportunities for Intervention that correspond to the observations.
-Below are those Opportunities for Intervention identified in 2016.
+Below are those Opportunities for Intervention identified in 2017.